Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Spurious Correlations and Concept Removal

-\textbf{Concept-removal methods}: Concept removal is mainly based on adversarial approaches \citep{goodfellow2014generative}, commonly to mitigate undesirable biases \citep{Edwards_2016, lemoine_2018, wang-etal-2021-dynamically}.
+\textbf{Concept-removal methods}: Concept removal was initially based on adversarial approaches \citep{goodfellow2014generative}, typically to mitigate undesirable biases \citep{Edwards_2016, lemoine_2018,balanced_dataset_not_enough, wang-etal-2021-dynamically}.
 This is frequently referred to as adversarial removal (ADV).
-However, the ability of ADV to remove concepts has been called into question \citep{elazar-goldberg-2018-adversarial}.
-An alternative is to remove a linear subspace from the embeddings \citep{Bolukbasi_2016, ethayarajh_2019, dev_2019, dev-etal-2021-oscar}.
+However, the ability of these methods to remove concepts has been called into question \citep{elazar-goldberg-2018-adversarial}.
+An alternative is to remove a linear subspace from the embeddings \citep{bolukbasi_2016, ethayarajh_2019, dev_2019, dev-etal-2021-oscar}.
 A key method in this category is iterative null-space projection (INLP, \citeauthor{ravfogel_2020}, \citeyear{ravfogel_2020}), in which a linear classifier predicts the concept labels, and the coefficients of the classifier are orthogonally projected from the embeddings.
-This is repeated until the concept cannot be predicted.
-A follow-up method is relaxed linear adversarial concept erasure (RLACE), in which an orthogonal projection matrix is trained such that the concept cannot be predicted from the embeddings \citep{rafvogel_2022}.
+This is repeated until the concept can no longer be predicted.
+A follow-up method is relaxed linear adversarial concept erasure (RLACE), in which an orthogonal projection matrix is trained such that the concept cannot be predicted \citep{rafvogel_2022}.
+More recently, least-squares concept erasure (LEACE) was proposed, which provably prevents all linear classifiers from predicting concept labels \citep{belrose2023leace}.

+\textbf{Interpretability}: An interpretable DNN obeys domain-specific constraints, allowing it to be better understood by humans \citep{Rudin_2021}.
+Concept-removal methods contribute to interpretability by allowing for greater control of which features are used by the DNN, as well as a better understanding of which features are used.
+In terms of control, concept-removal methods can be used to remove protected attributes, or sensitive information \citep{Xu_2017}.
+Regarding understanding, concept-removal methods can be used by observing how a neural network responds after the concept has been removed from its embeddings \citep{elazar_2021, ravfogel-etal-2021-counterfactual}.
+However, this approach has been called into question because they encode other information in addition to the concept \citep{Belinkov_2021, Kumar_2022}.
+JSE addresses this limitation, allowing greater control over spurious concepts, and understanding whether these are used by DNNs.

+\textbf{Spurious correlations}: The problem of neural networks relying on spurious correlations has arisen in both computer vision \citep{geirhos2018imagenettrained, madry_2020_background, singla2022salient} and NLP \citep{Kao_2019, kaushik_2018, mccoy-etal-2019-right}.
+There is a wide range of methods addressing spurious correlations in neural networks, including data augmentation \citep{Hermann_2019}, invariant learning \citep{arjovsky2019, Ahuja_2021}, or instance-reweighting \citep{sagawa_2020, sagawa_2020B, idrissi2022simple}.
+The latter category is most akin to concept-removal methods, as it uses (limited) availability of spurious concept labels, but lacks the advantage of interpretability.